necatiarslan/airflow-vscode-extension/README.md

 ## Todo List
 I am working on these features now, so they will be available in a couple of weeks.

-- Dag Details View
-		1. Trigger Dag
-		2. Dag Execution Logs
-		3. Execution Status
-		4. Execution History
 - Multiple server support
+- Filter by tags
+- DAG Explorer (a treeview which lists your dags and tasks)
+- Connections, Variables, XComs

 - Server Health Check/Status
-- Logging
-- Execution History / Report / Analysis
-- Dag Coloring/Tagging
-- Support All Authentication Methods
+- Support Kerberos Authentication
-- Code Snipets
 - Dag Code Checks
-- Connections, Variables, XComs
-- Notify user when a dag run completes
-- Highligt TODO:, FIXME: keywords
 - Highligt DAG and Operator Keywords